You Need to Know these Instant Gas Hot Water Problems

 There are a couple of reasons why your instant water heater might only be providing you with lukewarm water.

 The first is that your hot water unit thermostat is set too low or is faulty.
-If it’s the case that it’s simply set too low, this is an easy fix.
-Simply adjust the thermostat to be your desired temperature!
+If it’s simply set too low, all you need to do is adjust the thermostat to a more suitable yet safe temperature.

-In the case of a faulty thermostat, you’ll need the help of a professional plumber to repair or replace this.
+In the case of a faulty thermostat, you’ll need the help of a professional plumber to repair or replace it.

-Alternatively, it could be that your instant hot waters system’s flow rate is not able to keep up with your home’s hot water demands.
+Alternatively, it could be that the flow rate of your instant hot water system is unable to keep up with your home’s hot water demands.
 There are two ways you can go about solving this issue.

 First, you can adjust your family’s hot water use so that not everyone is using it at once.
-Start by staggering your showers throughout the day rather than all at once and don’t use the dishwasher or washing machine at the same time as the shower.
+Start by staggering your showers throughout the day rather than all at once.
+Perhaps avoid using the dishwasher or washing machine at the same time as the shower as well.

 Spreading out your hot water use can be a major inconvenience, especially for large families.
 Instead, it might be worth upgrading to an instant hot water unit with a greater flow rate than your existing one.
 Or you could also install an additional unit to work in tandem with your existing one!

-The right flow rate for your home depends on how much hot water you expect to be using at once, as well as the general climate of your home.
+The right flow rate for your home depends on how much hot water you expect to be using at once.
+Also important is the general climate of your home.
 Generally speaking, you can approximate your home’s hot water use with the number of shower outlets in your home.

-Those of you living in a colder climate will need greater flow rates to achieve the same water temperature.
-This type of water heater likely won’t be able to supply enough hot water for four bathroom homes in cold climates.
+Those of you living in a colder climate will need greater flow rates to achieve the same hot water pressure and temperature.
+This type of continuous flow system likely won’t be able to supply enough hot water for four-bathroom homes in cold climates.

 There’s No Hot Water at All

-The first and most obvious place to start if you’ve got no hot water at all is checking that your instant gas hot water system is plugged in and turned on at the power outlet.
+The first thing to check is that you’ve actually plugged in and turned on your instant gas hot water system.
 If it’s not, then all you need to do is plug it back in and turn it on.

 Next on the list to check is your gas connection.
 Are your other gas appliances in your home working?
 If not, it’s most likely a problem with your gas supply.
-This can be fixed with a call to your gas supplier!
-If they are working, there could potentially be a problem with the gas connection to your water heater which will require the help of a qualified gas-fitter.
+You can fix this with a call to your gas supplier!
+If they are working, there could potentially be a problem with the gas meter.
+It might also be an issue with the connection to your water heater.
+Either way, it will require the help of a qualified gas fitter.

-It’s neither of those?
+But if it’s neither of those?
 Remember how we said your instant hot water starts heating when it senses a hot water tap has been turned on?
 If the flow rate from this tap is not high enough, it won’t detect the tap being on and so won’t turn on to heat your water!
-This can happen when you have low flow fixtures installed.
+This can happen when you have low-flow fixtures installed.

 Your Water Is Sporadically Hot and Cold